 What we can achieve is order and a kitchen that is easy to clean by just keeping up with regular maintenance.
 It will make meal planning, cooking, putting away groceries, unloading the dishwasher and washing dishes, and tidying it up at the end of the day a joy.

-In my Daily, Weekly, Monthly and Yearly Tasks post, I shared that Tuesday’s are my day to work in the kitchen.
-I want to share with you first what I try to do every day and week in my kitchen when I clean and then a list some areas to clean and organize a bit deeper when time allows.
+In my Daily, Weekly, Monthly, and Yearly Tasks post, I shared that Tuesday's are my day to work in the kitchen.
+I want to share with you first what I try to do every day and week in my kitchen when I clean and then a list of some areas to clean and organize a bit deeper when time allows.